bernardo1024/Sanwaf-UI/README.md

 Where "RelatedToElementPart" is the element id of the related field and "RelationshipSpecificationPart" is one of:

 	none 		- ":relationshipSpecificationPart" NOT specified makes the element required if the RelatedToElementPart has any value
-  						for example: data-sw\_related="someElement"
+  			  Example: data-sw\_related="someElement"

 	\=		- Makes the element required if the RelatedToElementPart is populated; values must equal each other
-  						for example: data-sw\_related="password **:** ="
+  			  Example: data-sw\_related="password **:** ="

 	value		- Makes the element required if the RelatedToElementPart.value equals the value specified
-  						for example: data-sw\_related="someElement **:** someValue"
+  			  Example: data-sw\_related="someElement **:** someValue"

 	value1||value2	- Makes the element required if the RelatedToElementPart.value equals any of the value specified
-  						for example: data-sw\_related="someElement **:** value1 || value2"
+  			  Example: data-sw\_related="someElement **:** value1 || value2"

 For complex relationships, encapsulate the 2 part format with parenthesis's "( RelatedToElementPart **:** RelationshipSpecificationPart )" and specify the && and/or the || operators